 - Turn Volume Up.
-Lowering the volume is common when you are getting used to new hearing aids.
-It is possible that you turned it down too low to hear it.
+Lowering the volume is common when getting used to new hearing aids.
+However, it is possible that you turned it down too low to hear it.

 - Dead Battery.
 Many modern hearing aids come with a recharging station, but some require frequent battery changes.

-If these troubleshooting steps do not produce sound, then bring your unit in for service or repair.
+If these troubleshooting steps do not produce sound, bring your unit in for service or repair.